CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Dataset Splits/Length Shift & Stratified/README.md

   - The train and test distributions have a significantly larger difference between them than in found in the random split, or by extension the stratified split
   - The stratified split, over all train/val/test, is more uniform with expected value peaks all much closer in value than in the random split (where validation was a bit of an outlier)

-From the plots can see a number of things, however the most important is that in the shifted split we see a significant gap between teh sample length distribuions of train and test, whereas in stratified this does not occur.

 ![This is an image](Images/length_dist.png)